na-na-hi/renget/archive/elysianrealm.md

 1st | Aponia2 | 4 3 5 6 are the key choices, unlock nexus; pick breach or vulnerability from enhanced
 2nd | Griseo1 | Red Yellow Black are the key choices, unlock nexus
-2nd | Kevin1 | Breach, both damage boosts are the key choices, unlock nexus 2nd | Pardofelis1 | Both damage boosts,  are the key choices, unlock nexus Optional | Kalpas2 | Both damage boosts, HP cap up are the key choices, unlock nexus; can also pick Vill-V  2 3 as reinforcement
+2nd | Kevin1 | Breach, both damage boosts are the key choices, unlock nexus 2nd | Pardofelis1 | Both damage boosts are the key choices, unlock nexus Optional | Kalpas2 | Both damage boosts, HP cap up are the key choices, unlock nexus; can also pick Vill-V 2 3, Eden starting SP as reinforcement

 #->Herrscher of Finality ulti<-